jdLYNC/wdi-project-2/readme.md

 In addition to the core requirements for this project Roquette contains a number of additional features such as, favoriting, basic user and admin level accounts, an internal direct messaging system and well implemented responsive design.

 ## Challenges
-My primary challenge with this project was managing the project timeline.
-With only 4 days to take this project from ideation to presentation having clear targets for each day was key and something which I failed to succesfully implement.
+My primary challenges with this project were more related to managing workflow than technical issues.
+With only 4 days to take this project from ideation to presentation managing the project timeline and having clear targets for each day was key, something which I failed to implement.

 The technologies worked with did not present a significant challenge though I believe I could have produced cleaner code then I ultimately delivered.

-The greatest technical challenge for me was with the use of Bootstrap and implementation of satisfactory styling throughout the site.
-In part this problem stemmed from my approach to the project being feature-led, considering first all the features I wished to add and considering styling at the end.
-Having now dealt with this my approach in future will be to consider design throughout the development process and not only as an afterthought.
+The greatest technical challenge for me was with the use of Bootstrap in implementating satisfactory styling throughout the site.
+In part this problem stemmed from my approach to the project being feature-led, considering first all the features I wished to add and styling at the end.
+In future I will consider and partially implement design throughout the development process and not only in the final stages.

 ## Successes
 My primary success with Roquette was the implementation of the internal messenger system.
 This was achieved through the creation of a message model with `to`, `from` and `text` properties.
 Logged in users can access the `messages/_new` view to write and send messages, and the `messages/_index` view to read their message history.
 To streamline the UX (while maintaining the RESTful structure) these views were included in the `users/show` view and were available side by side.
 Bootstraps flex classes were applied with `if... else` statements to create an iMessage style chat view.